houseabsolute/precious/README.md

   specified.
 This is one of:
   - `--all` - All files under the project root (the directory containing the precious config file).
-  - `--git` - All files in the git repo that have been modified.
+  - `--git` - All files in the git repo that have been modified, including staged files.
   - `--staged` - All files in the git repo that have been staged.
   - paths passed on the CLI - If a path is a file it is added to the list as-is.
 If the path is a directory then all the files under that directory